 - They offer you detailed (and sometimes unexpected) qualitative insights

 - Respondents are stimulated to voice their opinions and feelings, which add immense value to the answers

 - That collected data needs more (human) supervision for analysis.

 - Respondents will provide you with more subjective answers

 Is this the direction you’re thinking of going?
 Dig a little deeper into open-ended survey questions here.

 A playful little extra: Nowadays, technology offers fun twists on this question type, like the selfie-upload example below!

 C. Semi Closed-Ended Question

 Qualitative or quantitative input?
-Or both?

 Let’s compromise!
 Perfect for when you need to gather both very specific answers and maybe a textual explanation.